AppImage/docs.appimage.org/source/introduction/upstream.rst

 The AppImage ecosystem is built around the notion of "upstream packaging".
 With AppImage, typically the application author is who packages and distributes the application.
 This is different from the traditional Linux distribution model, where the application author and the application packager (also called the maintainer) are often different people.

-AppImage and its reference implementation are designed with “upstream packaging” in mind.
+AppImage and its reference implementation are designed with "upstream packaging" in mind.
 This means that we want the original author of an application to be the person that packages it as an AppImage, distributes it to end users, and supports it.

 In this regard, an AppImage is very similar to an :code:`.exe` file on Windows or a :code:`.dmg` file on macOS.
 These files are normally prepared by the original application authors rather than by third parties. |upstream_advantage| It also means that the application author does not have to follow arbitrary rules set by Linux distributions.